lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: figurelegend

     Figure: Distance between the walls as a function of time.
-    After a few pico seconds, the distance between the two walls equilibrates near its final value.
+    After a few picoseconds, the distance between the two walls equilibrates near its final value.

 ..  container:: justify

-    Note that it is generaly recommended to run longer equilibration.
+    Note that it is generally recommended to run longer equilibration.
-    Here for instance, the slowest
+    Here, for instance, the slowest
     process in the system is probably the ionic diffusion.
 Therefore the equilibration should in principle be longer than the time the ions need to diffuse over the size of the pore